crossplane/provider-template/README.md

 ## Install

-If you would like to install `provider-template` without modifications create the following `ClusterStackInstall` in a Kubernetes cluster where Crossplane is
+If you would like to install `provider-template` without modifications create the following `ClusterPackageInstall` in a Kubernetes cluster where Crossplane is
 installed:

 ```yaml